Stevenapk/ParkourFlowGen/README.md

 There are two different modes to generate combos.
 They can be swiped between depending on the needs of the user.

 ### Custom Mode
 This is the mode with the most utility for athletes.
-In Custom mode, athletes can add categories of moves to their line.
+In Custom mode, athletes can add categories of moves to the lineup.
 For example, they may want a line that consists of a flip -> breakdancing move -> dismount trick -> flow move -> vault -> wall trick, in that order.
 They can do this no problem using custom mode.
 Once they click the generate button, it will give them a combo in that order with a random move chosen for each category.

 ### Random Mode
 The second method is Random mode.
 In this mode, all the ahtlete does is specify the number of moves in the combo, and it generated a line with random categories.
 This can be useful for fun games or youtube challenges.